 - SAE Aerospace found that mating contaminated end faces can create pits or result in embedded particulates in the ferrule or fiber, causing permanent damage (SAE AIR6031, 2012, p.
 13)

 You can’t assume that new connectors out of the package will be sufficiently clean.
 Sources of contamination include the hands and clothing of those handling the connections, building materials, dust, pollen, oil, sawdust, airborne contaminants, and more.
 Even the dust caps used to protect the ferrule can contaminate the connector’s end face.

-Most contaminants are impossible to see without the aid of a microscope; keep in mind that the fiber core is several times smaller than a human hair.
+Most contaminants are impossible to see without the aid of a microscope; keep in mind that the fiber core is several times smaller in diameter than a human hair.
 Furthermore, the act of mating and de-mating connectors causes dust particles outside of critical areas to accumulate and redistribute onto the connector end face (TIA-455-240, page 19).
 Additionally, mating a dirty plug cross contaminates the other plug.
-It is critical to inspect and when necessary clean every connection every time it is mated, including unmated plugs which were previously found to be clean.
+It is critical to inspect, and when necessary clean, every connection each time it is mated, including unmated plugs which were previously found to be clean.

-The following pictures show contamination in critical areas after the mating and unmating of the connectors previously shown to be clean.
+The following pictures show contamination in critical areas after the fifth mating of the same connectors.

 Proper inspection and cleaning process

 Fiber connector cleaning is an essential part of quality fiber installations.
 It is essential to inspect every fiber optic connection before every mating and to clean those connections when necessary.